 A CIT’s role is that of an assistant; you are not directly responsible for the safety of campers, but it is your responsibility to assist in the prevention of unsafe situations though your leadership and involvement in the activities.
 Please know, before you apply, that using your cell phone while supervising campers is not allowed, and you should be dressed appropriately to mentor and lead young children.

 This is new role for these helpers, they are not campers, nor are they counselors.
 They are in an in-between stage.
 Therefore, the camp staff are still supervising them, in addition to training them.
-It is for this reason there is a charge for this opportunity ($130 per week, except for the shorter 4-day “Mini Week” which costs $105 for June 29th -July 2nd).
+It is for this reason there is a charge for this opportunity ($175 per week).

 The application process for a Counselor in Training begins at the same time as camper registration.
 There are two steps in this process: